Lordfirespeed/Lethal-Company-Augmented-Enhancer/README.md

 ### Starting Credits
 Group starting credits can be configured.

+### Passive Income
+'Passive income' (credits handed out at the end of each day) can be configured.

 ### Quota Formula
 - The starting quota can be configured
 - The multiplier for quadratic quota increase can be configured